 Our California personal injury attorneys work with a network of doctors, chiropractors, physical therapists and other providers who may be willing to work on a medical lien after a California car accident.

 Injured by an uninsured driver in California?
 Call us for help…

 If you or someone you know has been injured by an uninsured motorist we invite you to contact us for a free consultation.

-Call us at (855) JUSTICE to discuss your options with a caring and knowledgeable California injury attorney.
+Call us at (855) LAWFIRM to discuss your options with a caring and knowledgeable California injury attorney.